SketchedDoughnut/SketchedDoughnut/README.md

 I'm SKetched Doughnut, a developer that usually makes projects by themself.
 Here are my projects!

 **SDA**
-- Sketched Doughnut Distraction Act, known as SDA, is a game project I have made.
+Sketched Doughnut Distraction Act, known as SDA, is a game project I have made.
 I designed an installer, an update agent, a patch update, and three games (one was a collaboration with someone else).
 To learn more / install, go [here!](https://github.com/SketchedDoughnut/SDA)

+**Miles To Muppets**
-- Miles To Muppets is a package I made because of a joke.
+Miles To Muppets is a package I made because of a joke.
 It converts miles distance to how many songs you can listen to from a album of the Muppets!
 To learn more / use the package, go [here!](https://github.com/SketchedDoughnut/miles-to-muppets)

+**lynxy**
-- lynxy is another package I have made.
+lynxy is another package I have made.
 It is code that makes setting up a server / client system on a LAN network incredibly easy.
 To learn more, go [here!](https://github.com/SketchedDoughnut/lynxy)

 <!--